johnneed/Build_Awesome_Mobile_Apps_With_React_Native_Expo_and_Firebase_/lesson-00_What-And-Why/01-What-Are-We-Learning.md

 # Exactly What are We Learning Here?

-The short answer:  the tech stack used by Code for BTV to build no-fuss mobile apps fast.
+The short answer:  An awesome tech stack to build no-fuss mobile apps fast.

 The shorter answer:  React Native, Expo & Firebase